AlexGuidace/alexguidace.github.io/README.md

 # **Alex Guidace's Portfolio Website**

 # Description
-A website showing off some of my coding and user experience design projects.
+A responsive website showing off some of my coding and user experience design projects.

 Here's a partial image of the homepage.
 Click it for a larger version.